Journal

 Sets of O-bon offerings on sale at the local supermarket

-O-Bon, Japan's Buddhist festival of the dead, begins tomorrow for most living people in Kyüshü.
-While the festival is generally held from the 13th to the 15th of August, other areas in Japan may observe Bon in the middle of July or as late as September.
+O-Bon, Japan's Buddhist festival of the dead, begins tomorrow for most living people in Kyūshū.
+While the "festival" is generally held from the 13th to the 15th of August in most parts of Japan, some areas in Japan observe the Bon in the middle of July and as late as September.

 On the 13th, families are expected to visit their ancestor's grave where they tidy it up and make offerings of flowers and incense.
 Some will light a lantern known as a mukae-bi (迎え火) at the cemetery and carry it all the way back home to guide the spirits of their ancestors.
 In the past these lanterns would have contained an actual flame, but in today's modern Japan, the flame has been replaced by a flickering lightbulb.
 (Safety first, I guess.)